-A student may begin the withdrawal process by obtaining a withdrawal form from the Dean of Student Services, the Dean of Instruction, or their advisors.
-Students may withdraw after the second week and before the final week of the semester.
+In order to withdraw from a course, a student must complete and submit a withdrawal form.
+Students may withdraw from courses after the second week and before the final week of the semester.
 Courses from which students have withdrawn will appear on their grade reports and transcripts with a "W" grade.
+For courses lasting less than a full semester, the deadline to withdraw is the Friday of the week preceding the last scheduled week of the course.

-In unusual circumstances, i.e. a serious student illness, the withdrawal may be processed via telephone and fax.
-The withdrawal must begin with an actual phone contact with the Dean of Student Services (or designee, if unavailable) to ensure identification of the student and that the withdrawal information is correct.
+In unusual circumstances, i.e. a serious student illness, the Dean of Student Services may process a withdrawal on behalf of a student.
+The withdrawal must be specifically requested by telephone or written contact from the student to the Dean of Student Services or advisor to ensure identification of the student and that the withdrawal information is correct.

 Tuition and fees are assessed on the number of credits for which students are enrolled at the end of the second week of the semester.
 Withdrawing from a course after the second week will not result in a tuition reduction.
-Certain student financial aid grants and scholarships require students to refund all or part of the tuition and fees for courses from which they withdraw.
+Certain student financial aid grants and scholarships require students to refund all or part of the award(s) received for courses from which they withdraw.